kubernetes-sigs/network-policy-api/npeps/npep-133-fqdn-egress-selector.md

 //      "wikipedia.org" do not.
 //
 // +kubebuilder:validation:Pattern=`^(\*\.)?([a-zA-z0-9]([-a-zA-Z0-9_]*[a-zA-Z0-9])?\.)+[a-zA-z0-9]([-a-zA-Z0-9_]*[a-zA-Z0-9])?\.?$`
-type Domain string
+type DomainName string

 type AdminNetworkPolicyEgressPeer struct {
     <snipped>
-    // Domains provides a way to specify domain names as peers.
+    // DomainNames provides a way to specify domain names as peers.
     //
-    // Domains is only supported for ALLOW rules.
-In order to control access,
+    // DomainNames is only supported for ALLOW rules.
+In order to control
-    // Domain ALLOW rules should be used with a lower priority egress deny --
+    // access, DomainNames ALLOW rules should be used with a lower priority
-    // this allows the admin to maintain an explicit "allowlist" of reachable
+    // egress deny -- this allows the admin to maintain an explicit "allowlist"
-    // domains.
+    // of reachable domains.
     //
     // Support: Extended
     //
     // <network-policy-api:experimental>
     // +optional
     // +listType=set
     // +kubebuilder:validation:MinItems=1
-    Domains []Domain `json:"domains,omitempty"`
+    DomainNames []Domain `json:"domainNames,omitempty"`
 }
 ```